Autism Affect Motor Skill Development: What Parents Miss

 5-What can parents do to help in the development of motor skills?

-Parents are encouraged to promote outdoor activities, have toys to develop hands, train easy tasks such as climbing or making blocks.
+Autism affect motor skill development.
+Parents are encouraged to promote outdoor activities, have toys to develop hand-eye coordination, and train easy tasks such as climbing or building blocks.

 Leave a Comment